Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 In a European Country, where you can celebrate your birthday on two different days, Greece is a wonderful catholic place where festivals are crucial, whether national holidays or cultural events.

-Through the festivals in Greece, the true greek culture and tradition of the greek orthodox church are communicated and celebrated.
+Through the festivals in Greece, the Greek Orthodox church’s true Greek culture and tradition are communicated and celebrated.
 Apart from the cultural festivals in Greece, there are some fun and entertaining ones as well.

 Some of them involve national holidays, traditional food festivals, or Christmas carols.
-Greeks celebrate an enormous amount of festivities to keep you engaged the entire, which is wonderful.
+Greeks celebrate an enormous number of festivities to keep you engaged throughout the entire day, which is wonderful.

-Read ahead to know about some of the most famous and important festivals in Greece, which are held every year by the Greeks, and what the meaning of these unique events is.
+Read ahead to learn about some of the most famous and important festivals in Greece, which are held annually by the Greeks, and the meaning of these unique events.

 1. 11 Famous Festivals in Greece